-- Single-breasted jacket with notch lapels, 3-button front, welted breast pocket, straight jetted hip pockets, 3-button cuffs, and a ventless rear
+- Single-breasted 3-button jacket with notch lapels, welted breast pocket, straight jetted hip pockets, 3-button cuffs, and a ventless rear

-- Single-pleated trousers with belt loops, side pockets, and plain-hemmed bottoms
+- Single-pleated high rise trousers with belt loops, side pockets, and plain-hemmed bottoms

-- White dress shirt, either with button-down collars and buttoned barrel cuffs or tab collars and double/French cuffs (with a gold collar pin and rounded square onyx cuff links)
+- White dress shirt, either with button-down collar and button cuffs or tab collar and double/French cuffs (with a gold collar pin and rounded square onyx cuff links)

-- Solid dark necktie, either black or dark blue silk
+- Solid dark silk necktie, either black or navy

 - Thin black leather belt with a brass squared clasp